Downfall (manga): Manga

 In North America, the manga was licensed for English release by Viz Media.
 The volume was released on February 18, 2020.

 Live-action film

-In October 2022, it was announced that the manga will receive a live action film adaptation, premiered in Japan on March 17, 2023.
+In October 2022, it was announced that the manga would receive a live action film adaptation, premiered in Japan on March 17, 2023.
 It was directed by Naoto Takenaka, starring Takumi Saitoh as Kaoru Fukusawa, Shuri as Chifuyu and Megumi as Nozomi Machida.

 Reception

-The manga debuted at #27 on Oricon's weekly chart of the best-selling manga (27,953 copies sold).
-The series ranked #12, alongside 1122: For a Happy Marriage, on "The Best Manga 2018 Kono Manga wo Yome!" ranking by Freestyle magazine.
+The manga debuted at 27th place on Oricon's weekly chart of the best-selling manga, with 27,953 copies sold.
+The series ranked twelfth, alongside 1122: For a Happy Marriage, on "The Best Manga 2018 Kono Manga wo Yome!" ranking by Freestyle magazine.